OpenChargingCloud/ChargyDesktopApp/documentation/SoftwareArchitecture.md

 -- | -- | --
 EV Drivers | | A simple and vendor independent way to understand and verify their charging costs.
 Open Source Community | Initiative of GraphDefined, chargeIT mobility and Wiedergrün | Providing an open and standardized solution.
-PTB (Working Group 8.51 Metrology Software) | National Metrology Institute of the Federal Republic of Germany | Regulatory verification of the software.
+PTB (Working Group 8.51 Metrology Software) | National Metrology Institute of the Federal Republic of Germany | Regulatory verification of the software according to [PTB-A 50.7, Abschnitt 3.1.1.3 Buchstabe B](https://oar.ptb.de/files/download/56d6a9e2ab9f3f76468b4619)
 Charging Station Vendors | Responsible for regulatory issues | Data models and protocols for the verification of charging processes.
 Charging Station Operators | Responsible for technical and legal issues | Providing a common software for the verification of charging processes to e-mobility providers.
 Might act on behalf of multiple charging station owners.
 E-Mobility Providers | The legal person selling energy to ev drivers | Providing a common software for the verification of charging processes to their customers.
 Might want to include the software into their own software stack.